-Oral exam: 30 % Participation: 40 %
+Essay: 30 % Participation: 40 %

 Homework: There are 10 homework assignments.
 Homework assesses students' understanding of the assigned readings.
-Homework has to be submitted on D2L prior to the class meeting for which it was assigned, and it should be ready at hand during class meetings.
+Homework must be submitted on D2L prior to the class meeting for which it was assigned, and it should be ready at hand during class meetings.
 Homework will be graded based on completion (a complete assignment answers all questions in grammatically complete German sentences).